 Wyoming Seminary clears space for its new creative arts building.

-KINGSTON – Randy Granger loves spending time on the wraparound front porch of his home on the Wyoming Seminary campus.
+KINGSTON, PA – Randy Granger loves spending time on the wraparound front porch of his home on the Wyoming Seminary campus.
 When the weather warms, he is looking forward to gazing out from the porch again, this time at an altogether different view.

 On Thursday, construction crews moved the house Granger, academic dean of Wyoming Seminary, shares with his wife and three daughters about 250 feet from North Sprague Avenue to the corner of North Maple Avenue and West Hoyt Street, turning it 180 degrees along the way.